blackboxnlp/2021/program.md

 **Findings papers**
 - _Don't Discard All the Biased Instances: Investigating a Core Assumption in Dataset Bias Mitigation Techniques_.
 - _Distilling Word Meaning in Context from Pre-trained Language Models_.
-Chuhan Wu, Fangzhao Wu, Yang Yu, Tao Qi, Yongfeng Huang, Qi Liu.
+Yuki Arase and Tomoyuki Kajiwara.
 - _Probing Pre-trained Language Models for Semantic Attributes and their Values_.
 Meriem Beloucif.
 - _Making Heads and Tails of Models with Marginal Calibration for Sparse Tagsets_.
 Michael Kranzlein, Nelson F. Liu and Nathan Schneider.